molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 Jasmine has numerous useful [matchers](https://jasmine.github.io/api/edge/matchers) built-in, `toBe` and `toEqual` being the most common.
 You can add [custom matchers](https://jasmine.github.io/tutorials/custom_matcher) to hide a complex check behind a short name.

 The pattern `expect(actual).toEqual(expectedValue)` originates from Behavior-Driven Development (BDD) again.
 The code forms a human-readable sentence: “Expect the actual value to equal the expected value.”
-The `expect` function call and the matcher methods starting with `to` allow to form a readable sentence.
+The `expect` function call and the matcher methods starting with `to` form a readable sentence.
 The goal is to write a specification that is as readable as a plain text but can be verified automatically.

 ### Efficient test suites

 When writing multiple specs in one suite, you quickly realize that the _Arrange_ phase is similar or even identical across these specs.
 For example, when testing the `CounterComponent`, the _Arrange_ phase always consists of creating an instance of the class and rendering the Component into the document.

 This setup is repeated over and over, so it should be defined once at a central place.
 You could simply write a `setup` function and call it at the beginning of each spec.
-But Jasmine allows to declare code that is called before and after each spec, or before and after all specs.
+But using Jasmine, you can declare code that is called before and after each spec, or before and after all specs.
 Fur this purpose, there are four functions: `beforeEach`, `afterEach`, `beforeAll` and `afterAll`.
 They are called inside of a `describe` block, just like `it`.
 They expect one parameter, a function that is called at the given stages.

 ```typescript
 describe('Suite description', () => {